cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Name your business
 - Name your business.
 - Okay so what do you know
+- please tell me something about you
 - Reason you are here
 - Reason you are here.
 - Reason youre here
-- Tell Me What Things You Can Do
-- Tell Me What To Do
-- Tell Me What You Can Do
+- tell me about your products
+- tell me about yourself
 - Tell me the reason you are here
 - Tell me the reason you are here.
 - Tell me what do you know
 - Tell me what do you wish to accomplish
+- Tell Me What Things You Can Do
+- Tell Me What To Do
+- Tell Me What You Can Do
 - Tell me what you can do!
 - Tell me what you do!
 - Tell me why you here
 - Tell me why you here.
 - Tell me your purpose!
 - Then why are you here
-- What Are You Capable Of
-- What Are Your Capabilities
-- What Are Your Functions
-- What Are Your benefits
-- What Are Your benefits?
-- What Can I Say
-- What Can you Do
-- What Can you Do For Me
-- What Can you Help Me With
-- What Capabilities You Have
-- What Do You Have
-- What Do You Know
-- What I am doing here?
-- What Kind Of Questions Can I Ask
 - What about your capabilities?
 - What about your functions?
 - What about your purpose?
+- what all things can you assist you with
 - What are you able to do for me?
 - What are you able to do?
+- What Are You Capable Of
 - What are you capable of?
 - What are you doing here?
 - What are you here for?
 - What are you trained on
 - What are you up to
+- What Are Your benefits
+- What Are Your benefits?
+- What Are Your Capabilities
 - What are your capabilities?
+- What Are Your Functions
 - What can I ask you
+- what can I ask?
 - What can i do with you
+- What Can I Say
 - What can you access
 - What can you answer
 - What can you answer?
+- What Can you Do
+- What Can you Do For Me
 - What can you do for me?
+- what can you do?
+- What Can you Help Me With
 - What can you teach me
 - What can you tell me
+- What Capabilities You Have
 - What do I have to know
 - What do u know ?
 - What do you can?
 - What do you do
 - What do you do?
 - What do you ever know
+- What Do You Have
+- What Do You Know
 - What do you know?
 - What do you offer
 - What does the app do
+- What else are you capable of?A1:A1048576
+- What else can u do
 - What else can you do
 - What else do you do
+- What I am doing here?
 - What is your business
 - What is your business?
 - What is your function?